You should check with each department to find out whether they provide or require a specific template for submission.

 3. Research context

 A well-written introduction is an efficient way of getting your reader’s attention early on.
-This is your opportunity to ask yourself: why is your research important?
+This is your opportunity to answer the questions you considered when preparing your proposal: why is your research important?
 How does it fit into the existing strengths of the department?
 How will it add something new to the existing body of literature?

 It is unlikely that you can review all relevant literature at this stage, so you should explain the broad contextual background against which you will conduct your research.
 You should include a brief overview of the general area of study within which your proposed research falls, summarising the current state of knowledge and recent debates on the topic.
 This will allow you to demonstrate a familiarity with key texts in the relevant field as well as the ability to communicate clearly and concisely.